4d/docs/website/translated_docs/es/Desktop/building.md

 On the client side, when the “old” client application tries to connect to the updated server application, a dialog box is displayed on the client machine, indicating that a new version is available.
 The user can either update their version or cancel the dialog box.

 *   If the user clicks **OK**, the new version is downloaded to the client machine over the network.
 Una vez finalizada la descarga, se cierra la aplicación cliente antigua y se lanza la nueva versión, que se conecta al servidor.
 Una vez finalizada la descarga, se cierra la aplicación cliente antigua y se lanza la nueva versión, que se conecta al servidor.
 *   If the user clicks **Cancel**, the update is cancelled; if the old version of the client application is not in the range of versions accepted by the server (please refer to the following paragraph), the application is closed and connection is impossible.
-Otherwise (by default), the connection is established.
+En caso contrario (por defecto), se establece la conexión.

 #### Forzar las actualizaciones automáticas